Rancho Santa Fe Rewilding Landscape Architectural Design

 The master plan provides the overall composition and intent.
 The fuel modification plan shows how risk constraints become a coherent spatial framework.
 The grading and bioswale strategy demonstrates how water is slowed, absorbed, and redistributed across the site.
 The hardscape plan focuses on constructable geometry, circulation logic, and the materials that make the landscape durable.
 The wildlife and biodiversity diagrams show the habitat logic in a way that is visually legible, and the soil restoration concept explains the phased approach that allows a living system to establish with stability rather than fail through rushed planting.

-Context: why Rancho Santa Fe landscapes must evolve
+Context: Why Rancho Santa Fe landscapes must evolve?

 Southern California estate landscapes exist inside a set of pressures that continue to intensify: longer dry seasons, rising water costs, greater wildfire volatility, and shrinking habitat continuity.
 In many high-end properties, the default landscape model still assumes stable climate conditions and unlimited maintenance.
 That model is becoming fragile.